Bounceyboy/The-sorter/README.md

 # Summary

-This was the first assignment for my Systems Programming class, a two person assignment that just takes an input CSV and sorts based on command line inputs
+This was the second assignment for my Systems Programming class, a two person assignment that just takes an input CSV and sorts based on command line inputs

+#PROJECT 0

 The purpose of this assignment was to sort movie metadata given a comma separated value file.
 We chose to store each row (movie) as a struct of all its data, with all the column headers